Coeur d'Alene, ID

 Wikimedia Commons

 The North Idaho Centennial Trail sits at the heart of Coeur d’Alene’s running scene.
-This asphalt multi-use path wraps around the center of the city and the Coeur d’Alene Lake before following the Spokane River west into Washington.
+This paved multi-use path wraps around the center of the city and the Coeur d’Alene Lake before following the Spokane River west into Washington.
 There are great views of the lake and mountains.
+Overall, the trail is 24 miles.
+We’ve mapped 10.5 miles between Higgens Point and I-90.

 The most central place to access the trail is McEuen Park, just south of East Front Ave.
+Near there, be sure to add the Floating Boardwalk, a walkway that extends for 3,300 feet over Lake Coeur d’Alene.
 From here, runners can follow the trail east along East Mullan Ave and south along East Coeur d’Alene Lake Drive to Higgens Point — a total of 7 miles.
 Alternatively, runners can head west around City Beach and North Idaho College.
-The trail meets I-90 and the intersection with the Prairie Trail after about 3.5 miles.
-The North Idaho Centennial Trail continues left (west) along I-90 and the Spokane River for 11.5 miles until it meets Spokane’s Centennial Trail.
+The trail meets I-90 and the intersection with the Prairie Trail in Blackwell after about 3.5 miles.
+The North Idaho Centennial Trail continues left (west) along I-90 and the Spokane River for another 11.5 miles until it meets Spokane’s Centennial Trail.
 The Prairie Trail reaches north, through Ramsey Park, for 3.5 miles to the Mikelson Canal.

 Essentials